acant/exordium/README.md

 * adding an easy option for deploying to multiple sites:
   - internet archive
   - P2P networks (e.g., [IPFS](http://ipfs.io/))
+* write a plugin for doing draft blog management in branches

 #Inspiration
 This to review for ideas: